rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-017/index.md

 ![demo renders](rpt-collage.jpg)
 _Sample images rendered by path tracing._

-[rpt] by [@ekzhang] is a physically based, CPU-only rendering engine written in Rust.
+[rpt] by [@ekzhang] and [@scanhex] is a physically based, CPU-only rendering engine written in Rust.
 It uses path tracing to generate realistic images of 3D scenes.

 There's a lot of features, including kd-tree mesh acceleration, physical material properties (microfacet BSDF with multiple importance sampling), HDRI